pipelinelabo/datalaiq-wiki/ingesters/http.md

 ## Installation

-If you're using the Gravwell Debian repository, installation is just a single apt command:
+If you're using the DatalaiQ Debian repository, installation is just a single apt command:

 ```
 apt-get install gravwell-http-ingester
 ```

 Otherwise, download the installer from the [Downloads page](/quickstart/downloads).
-Using a terminal on the Gravwell server, issue the following command as a superuser (e.g. via the `sudo` command) to install the ingester:
+Using a terminal on the DatalaiQ server, issue the following command as a superuser (e.g. via the `sudo` command) to install the ingester:

 ```console
 root@gravserver ~ # bash gravwell_http_ingester_installer_3.0.0.sh
 ```

-If the Gravwell services are present on the same machine, the installation script will automatically extract and configure the `Ingest-Auth` parameter and set it appropriately.
-However, if your ingester is not resident on the same machine as a pre-existing Gravwell backend, the installer will prompt for the authentication token and the IP address of the Gravwell indexer.
+If the DatalaiQ services are present on the same machine, the installation script will automatically extract and configure the `Ingest-Auth` parameter and set it appropriately.
+However, if your ingester is not resident on the same machine as a pre-existing DatalaiQ backend, the installer will prompt for the authentication token and the IP address of the DatalaiQ indexer.
 You can set these values during installation or leave them blank and modify the configuration file in `/opt/gravwell/etc/gravwell_http_ingester.conf` manually.

 ## Configuring HTTPS